Product catalog setup in Webflow: structure, fields, and best practices

 Print catalogs

 Print catalogs are the traditional marketing tool.
 They are the physical copies that are given out at trade shows, meetings or inside a store.
-Such catalogs are used for efficient distribution of documents with accompanying photographs and other product content.
 They work best when selling higher ticket items or when the customer enjoys a tactile review.
-The bad side is obvious, once printed it is expensive and slow to update so frequent changes in price can soon render them out of date.
+The downside is obvious: once printed it is expensive and slow to update, so frequent price changes can soon render them out of date.

 Digital and online catalogs